openstack/python-monascaclient/README.rst

       alarm-patch              Patch the alarm.
       alarm-show               Describe the alarm.
       alarm-update             Update the alarm.
+      dimension-name-list      List names of dimensions.
-      measurement-list         List measurements for the specified metric. metric-create            Create metric.
+      dimension-value-list     List the dimension values for a given dimension name. measurement-list         List measurements for the specified metric. metric-create            Create metric.
       metric-create-raw        Create metric from raw json body.